 If you have a vacation home, start the inheritance discussion early with your heirs.
 Do they even want the property?
 If they want it, can you get them to agree on the terms?
 You could put together and have them sign a written co-tenancy after death agreement, which would legally lay out the rights and responsibilities of each heir after they take ownership of the property when you pass away.

 If it’s starting to look complicated and they can’t agree, the solution may be to sell.
-Yes, you’d owe the capital gains taxes on any appreciation, but that could be a worthwhile investment to avoid a big fight.
+Yes, you’d owe capital gains taxes on any appreciation (because it's not your primary residence), but that could be a worthwhile investment to avoid a big fight.

 Any Physical Property (Especially with Sentimental Value)

 Fights don’t just happen over rare and valuable collectibles.
-When it comes to family arguments, Romero finds they can happen with any type of physical property like jewelry, a nice set of silverware and old furniture.
-One problem is that they can carry more sentimental value than money, which adds more emotion to disagreements.
+When it comes to family arguments, Romero finds they can happen with any type of physical property.
+Household and personal items can carry more sentimental value than money, which adds more emotion to disagreements.
 They’re also harder to divide.
-“Let’s say there are three kids, who’s going to end up with Mom’s wedding ring?”
+“Let’s say there are three kids,” Romero asks.
+“Who's going to end up with Mom’s wedding ring?”

 Another problem with physical property is that it’s harder to tell what it’s worth.
 For jewelry and antiques, Romero finds that people tend to overestimate what they’re leaving behind, perhaps building up unreasonable expectations.
 “Jewelry is usually very expensive to buy but loses its value quickly when you try to sell.”
 He also noted that antiques aren’t as popular as they used to be.